grnet/e-science/tests/web/README.md

 	[deploy]

 	url = your base url (eg for localhost http://127.0.0.1:8000/)

+	[project]

+	name = the name of the project you want to run

 Run the selenium tests either with `nosetests`, or separately with `python test_*`